ProcrastinatorMuffin/EquityCalc/README.md

    - Ensure you have Java Development Kit (JDK) installed.
 You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
    - Set the `JAVA_HOME` environment variable to point to your JDK installation directory.
    - Add the `bin` directory of your JDK installation to the `PATH` environment variable.
+5. Set up Maven:
+   - Ensure you have Apache Maven installed.
+You can download it from [Maven's website](https://maven.apache.org/download.cgi).
+   - Set the `MAVEN_HOME` environment variable to point to your Maven installation directory.
+   - Add the `bin` directory of your Maven installation to the `PATH` environment variable.

 ## Usage
 1. Run the application: